-Moong dal pakoda recipe – Quick, crunchy and tasty pakora made with moong dal or skinned split green gram.
-Pakora or pakoda is one of the most enjoyed tea time snack in Indian sub continent.
+Moong dal pakoda are quick, crunchy and tasty snack made with moong dal, spices and herbs.
+Pakora also known as pakoda is one of the most enjoyed tea time snack in Indian subcontinent.
 There are many kinds of pakoras made across India.
 Undoubtedly Onion pakoda is the king of pakoras.
 But there are so many more varieties that taste very delicious and are very flavorful.

 Preparation for moong dal pakoda